arazmoazzemi/DevOps-Days/S02/01-redis.md

 getset x test
 ```

-#### PERSIST(Remove the existing timeout on key, turning the key from volatile (a key with an expire set) to persistent (a key that will never expire as no timeout is associated).)
+#### PERSIST(Remove the existing timeout on key, turning the key from volatile to persistent (a key that will never expire as no timeout is associated)
 ```bash
 setex reserve:test:x72jsh72 600 1